Houston Gem and Mineral Society

 ORIGIN

 The Houston Gem and Mineral Society (HGMS) was originally founded as the Houston Rock and Lapidary Club on December 7, 1948.
 The name was changed to the current one in April, 1955.
 The club's first exhibition show was held at the Houston Garden Center in April 1957, and the first dealer show was held in April 1963 at the Shamrock Hilton Hotel.
 The club experienced rapid growth in the 1970s.
 Their first Regional Federation show was held in 1977, and their first National Federation show was held in 1982.
-Click onHGMS Show History to read the details of our history.
-Click on
+Click on the HGMS Show History button to read the details of our history.
+Click on the HGMS Officers: 1948-Present button for a list of past officers and other items of interest.

 GENERAL MEETING and SECTIONS

-The Houston Gem & Mineral Society not only has six Special Interest Sections (Paleo, Mineral, Lapidary, Faceting, Day Light, and Youth) meeting on a monthly basis, it also holds a monthly General Meeting during which Club business is conducted.
+The Houston Gem & Mineral Society not only has eight Special Interest Sections (Paleo, Mineral, Lapidary, Faceting, Day Light, Beading, Archaeology, and Youth) meeting on a monthly basis, it also holds a monthly General Meeting during which Club business is conducted.
 All members are encouraged to attend.
 The General Meeting is held at the clubhouse on the fourth Tuesday of each month (except December) at 7:30, and much effort goes into the selection of great programs.
 The clubhouse is located at 10805 Brooklet, Houston, Texas 77099.
 Visitors are encouraged, and they are welcome at all of our meetings.
 You'll be glad you came!
-To see a map with our location, click on the "Our Location" button found on the top left of this page.
+To see a map with our location, click on the blue "Our Location" button found on the top left of this page.

 General meeting attendance